thomasknoll/public/Beliefs.md

 * Micro and macro evolution happens
 * Something like the Big Bang happened
 * Something existed before the Big Bang (outside of time and space as we know them)
-* Nothing in our universe will travel faster than light
 * The human brain (in its current state of evolution) can't comprehend the universe
 * We have no cosmic significance
 * Aliens exist